 Commit to paying attention when women speak during meetings and conversations.
-Make a commitment to actively encourage women to offer their thoughts, ideas or opinions at meetings you attend during the 16 days campaign.
+Encourage women to offer their ideas and opinions at meetings you attend.

-- This handy online tool can help you with this.
-At the end of the challenge, you can share your tally and your observations with friends, family or colleagues
+- Keep a ‘talked over tally’.
+During meetings or conversations, note the number of times you witness men interrupting or talking over women.
+This handy tool can help.
+At the end of the Challenge, share your tally and observations with friends, family or colleagues.

-- Take the approach employed by women staffers of the Obama administration, to ‘amplify’ women’s voices whenever possible.
+- Take the approach of women staffers of the Obama administration to ‘amplify’ women’s voices whenever possible.

 - During conversations, be aware of the types of interruptions made by men (and women).
-For example, Joanna Richards’ recent study of interruptions in the Australian senate found that, while women in this context actually interrupted more times than men, their interruptions were usually in defence, or positively in support of another female speaker or a less powerful speaker, whereas almost 75 per cent of the male interruptions were negatively trying to take power or take the floor from another speaker.
+Joanna Richards’ recent study of the Australian Senate found that women actually interrupted more times than men.
+But their interruptions were usually defending or positively supporting another female speaker, or a less powerful speaker.
+Almost 75 per cent of the male interrupters were trying to take power or take the floor.

 How does it help?

 Silencing, ignoring or minimising women’s voices is part of sexism and gender inequality.
 Men are socialised to be decision-makers and voices of authority.
 Women are socialised to be submissive listeners and collaborators.